marosan28/hangman/README.md

  ![App Screenshot](wireframes/images/enter-a-letter.jpg)

  - When a User makes an incorrect guess the guessed letter is being shown on the screen together with a body part of a hangman being drawn on.
-The guessed letter on screen makes it easier to follow the attempts you made.
+The guessed letter on screen makes it easier to follow the attempts the User has made.
 The user cannot make the same guess twice.

  ![App Screenshot](wireframes/images/wrong-letter.jpg)